by NGOC ANH 15/04/2026, 15:00

 The forum attracted many businesses to showcase their products.

 "It must be frankly acknowledged that Northern Vietnam is facing many difficulties in achieving its goals of rapid and sustainable development, especially in industrial investment.
-The lack of coordination in industrial development strategies and investment attraction is an time-sensitive issue that needs to be addressed.
-At the same time, localities in the region need to innovate their thinking about industrial development in the new context," said VCCI President, adding that restructuring industrial investment in the region towards developing key, cutting-edge industries based on high scientific and technological content, innovation, research and development… “Transforming the growth model is an urgent requirement for Northern Vietnam today,” emphasized Vice President Hoang Quang Phong.
+The lack of coordination in industrial development strategies and investment attraction is a time-sensitive issue that needs to be addressed.
+At the same time, localities in the region need to innovate their thinking about industrial development in the new context," said VCCI Vice President.

 At the same time, it is recommended that the region redefine its key industries and key products, as well as identify production locations and support industrial supply sources to form product linkage chains that create breakthroughs in supply and consumption.